 The core of his passion was this: he loved old buildings.
 Bill was a builder, a man of his hands.
 He was medium height, stocky, with a sailor’s forearms and big broad hands, a tousle of reddish hair and a ruddy face.
 He spoke in a thick nasal Chicago-ese.
 He loved old buildings passionately and fought to save them.
 His greatest brawl may have been with UIC, while I was a graduate student there.
 That’s where I met him.
 I joined a little coalition, an oddball group of sorts, a handful of students and miscellaneous folks who for one reason or another cared about old Maxwell Street, long after the market had been removed from the area.
 But the old buildings still stood.
 They were fine old-style commercial buildings that we wanted to save, while also saving this little piece of the city.

 Bill, Steve Balkin and Elliot Zashin were politely invited into the Chancellor’s office to discuss the matter.
-But Bill confronted him so persistently about the buildings that the flustered Chancellor warned he would press the security button under his desk.
+But Bill confronted him so persistently about the buildings that the flustered Chancellor warned he would press the security button beneath his desk.
 Bill also confronted the university president about the buildings.
-That was tall, gaunt, silver-haired Mr. Stukel, a bespectacled, dignified man of the engineering sciences, who must have looked down his long nose to Bill with utter disdain, grimacing at the site of this doughty building rehabber who rattled on ceaselessly about some old buildings.
+That was tall, gaunt, silver-haired Mr. Stukel, a bespectacled, dignified man of the engineering sciences, who glumly looked down his long nose at Bill with silent disdain, grimacing at the site of this doughty building rehabber who rattled on ceaselessly about some old buildings.

 Bill liked to have friends here, where he served olives, cheese and his wine Chateau Chicago.
 He told one pithy anecdote after another of the characters he encountered around the city.
 Bill came to the city in the era of Richard J. Daley, but Richard M. became the constant, distant object of his efforts of persuasion.
 Bill respected the mayor but feared no one, so far as I could tell.
 One morning, the story goes, he was holding up an anti-Daley sign in a park near the medical district, where the Mayor was to speak.
 The Mayor came and was soon surrounded by sycophants, but after his packaged speech he broke away and went over to Bill, greeting him.
 He must have found Bill’s dissent refreshing.